Kishan Shrikanth: Education

-Films
+Career

 Care of Footpath

 In 2006, at the age of 9, Kishan directed Care of Footpath, a Kannada-language film featuring several prominent Indian actors.
 The film was later dubbed into multiple Indian languages and screened at international film festivals.

 The story follows an orphaned boy adopted by an old lady living in a slum who, after being mocked by schoolchildren for being uneducated, resolves to pursue an education despite overwhelming odds.
 The narrative, reportedly inspired by the lives of Thomas Alva Edison, Michael Faraday, and former Indian President A. P. J. Abdul Kalam, explores themes of perseverance and social upliftment.Rao, Subha J. (2006).
 "Little big boy" The film was originally released in Kannada on 26 November 2006.
 It successfully ran for more than 100 days in Karnataka.

 Shroff commented on him saying that "He is such a genius that I had to work in his film.
 He is constantly thinking about his next shot, constantly innovating to make it better.
 He is sure about what he wants from his actors".